 Suppose you could control the observer effect

 . . . now just figure out the 6-D position-&-velocity of every particle (etc.) in the universe

-. . . . . . and crunch with a computer to tell the future!
+. . . . . . and crunch with a giant computer to tell the future!
 Right?

 . . .
 Unfortunately, no. This just brings us to: